tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 The transformation from exported bundle to a more sanitized form uses transformation instructions.

+## Providing a config file

+The transformation instruction file can be provided with either transform or audit commands.

+By default, the internal config file for that particular command will be used:

+- `bundleutils audit` will use the internal [transform.yaml](./transform.yaml)
+- `bundleutils transform` will use the internal [audit.yaml](./audit.yaml)

+Using a different config file by specifying the path or specifying the `BUNDLEUTILS_CONFIG` environment variable, e.g.

+- `bundleutils transform --config /path/to/my/auditing/config.yaml`
+- `bundleutils audit --config /path/to/my/auditing/config.yaml`

+### Internal Configs

+The tool comes with some predefined flavours of transformation.
+These internal config file serve as examples for your own bundles.

+Using a different internal files requires the `int:` prefix, e.g.

+- `bundleutils transform --config int:audit-split.yaml` will use the [audit-split.yaml](./audit-split.yaml)
+- `bundleutils audit --config int:transform-safe.yaml` will use the [transform-safe.yaml](./transform-safe.yaml)

+## Process

 The process is executed in the following order: